-O Quy Ho Pass is the longest pass in Vietnam, spreading about 50km on 4D national highway from Lao Cai to Lai Chau.
+O Quy Ho Pass is the longest pass in Vietnam, spreading about 50km on the 4D national highway from Lao Cai to Lai Chau.
 Its name “O Quy Ho” is from the sound of a specific bird.
 The pass is known for its dangers as much as its majestic beauties.
-The pass’s peak is on an altitude of 2000m and called “Heaven Gate”, located just few kilometers away from Tram Ton – Love Fall.
+The pass’s peak is on an altitude of 2000m and called “Heaven Gate”, located just a few kilometres away from Tram Ton – Love Fall.
 One magnificent thing about this pass is the weather.
-In summer, when you ride motorbike through the pass the weather will change slowly from cool and cloudy in Lao Cai to sunny, dry and quite hot in Lai Chau.
-Along the road, you will see many wild flowers, small waterfall streaming down from the mountains and panoramic views of nature.
-The sunset on O Quy Ho is also one of the most beautiful moments in the north; however it’s dangerous if you are still on the pass when sun goes down.
+In summer, when you ride a motorbike through the pass the weather will change slowly from cool and cloudy in Lao Cai to sunny, dry and quite hot in Lai Chau.
+Along the road, you will see many wildflowers, small waterfall streaming down from the mountains and panoramic views of nature.
+The sunset on O Quy Ho is also one of the most beautiful moments in the north; however, it’s dangerous if you are still on the pass when the sun goes down.

 Sai Gon – Da Lat

 The total length of this route is about 320km which means you will need around 7-8 hours to arrive in Da Lat from Ho Chi Minh city.
 The shortest way to reach Da Lat is to take on the national highway 20: HCMC – Dong Nai – Bao Loc – Da Lat.
 However, this road is not so easy when it has two passes – Bao Loc pass and Prenn pass.
-Bao Loc would be a real challenge for those who are not experienced while the 10km Prenn pass will lead you to Prenn water fall.
-Good news for travelers is the highway is ungraded and it would make your travelling time easier and safer.
+Bao Loc would be a real challenge for those who are not experienced while the 10km Prenn pass will lead you to Prenn waterfall.
+Good news for travellers is the highway is upgraded and it would make your travelling time easier and safer.

 Ho Chi Minh Highway